department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled.md

       description: If you’re a Servicemember or Veteran with a service-connected disability, find out how we can help you start your own business.
     - url: /employment/vocational-rehab-and-employment/service-disabled/independent-living/
       title: Independent Living Track
-      description: Learn about services that can help you live more independently with your service-connected disability.
+      description: Learn about services that can help you live more independently if you can't return to work right away.
     - url: /employment/vocational-rehab-and-employment/service-disabled/return-to-job/
       title: Reemployment Track
       description: You may have the right to return to the civilian job you held before activating.
 Find out how we can help with this process.